Mono404Fun/PingPong/README.md

 This project is released under the **MIT License**.

-> MIT License © 2025 Zakaria Aliliche
+> MIT License © 2025 Zakaria Alilich

 ---